 - Need: Illicit drug and alcohol use continued to increase in the Central Appalachian region of Kentucky, where many schools had no type of prevention curriculum.

 - Intervention: Using engaging simulations and presentations, the program delivered substance abuse education to middle school and high school students.

-In October 2013, Unlawful Narcotics Investigations, Treatment & Education (Operation UNITE), along with 8 consortium partners, began the On the Move project in the Central Appalachian Region of Kentucky.
-The program was designed to mimic risk factors that involve real life situations where kids must make choices about substance use and also to deliver substance abuse education to youth.
+In October 2013, Unlawful Narcotics Investigations, Treatment & Education (Operation UNITE), along with 8 consortium partners, began the On the Move project in the Central Appalachian region of Kentucky.
+The program was designed to mimic risk factors that involve real-life situations where kids must make choices about substance use and to deliver substance abuse education to youth.

-In addition, On the Move project contained two parts.
-The first was the mobile prevention classroom which traveled to schools across 32 rural Kentucky counties.
-This portion included an educational PowerPoint presentation as well as the use of 3 simulations to have students “live” the consequences brought about from alcohol and drug use.
+In addition, the project contained two parts.
+The first was the mobile prevention classroom, which traveled to schools across 32 rural Kentucky counties.
+This portion included an educational PowerPoint presentation as well as 3 simulations to have students “live” the consequences brought about from alcohol and drug use.

 The second was an educational toolkit called “Life with a Record.”
 This portion aimed to increase middle and high school student knowledge of the risks of having a felony conviction.
 Real community members in the UNITE service area were interviewed to talk about the freedoms and citizen’s rights they lost with a felony conviction.

 "On the Move" and "Life with a Record" receive support from multiple community partners, including Appalachia HIDTA (High Intensity Drug Trafficking Areas) and the Kentucky National Guard.
 The program has now expanded to reach students in Tennessee, Virginia, and West Virginia in addition to Kentucky.